agjgd/agjgd/README.md

 If you discover a bug please enter an issue on GitHub.

-## Contributing

-Please read our [contributing guidelines](https://github.com/agjgd/agjgd/blob/master/CONTRIBUTING.md) if you want to contribute.

 ## Acknowledgements

 Full list of contributors across all projects: